YingjianLi/YingjianLi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yingjian Li received the B.Sc., M.Sc., and Ph.D. degrees from Harbin Institute of Technology, China, in 2016, 2018, and 2023, respectively.
-Now he is an Assistant Professor at Institute of Perceptual Intelligence, Pengcheng Laboratory, Shenzhen, China.
+Now he is an Assistant Research Fellow at Institute of Perceptual Intelligence, Pengcheng Laboratory, Shenzhen, China.
 His research interests include incremental learning, domain adaptation, and cloud-device collaborative learning.
 He has published more than 20 journal (IEEE TIP, TMM, TAFFC, TCSVT, etc.) and conference (ACM-MM) papers.
 He has won the Outstanding Doctoral Dissertation Award of SZCCF, and served as a reviewer for journals such as IEEE TNNLS and a member of the program committee of top conferences such as CVPR.